Vectorium-project/vectorium-flash/README.md

 $ ./zcutil/build.sh --disable-tests
 ```

-This should compile our dependencies and build snowgemd
+This should compile our dependencies and build vectoriumd

 ### Build Windows